platformio/platformio-core/docs/userguide/remote/cmd_agent.rst

 PIO Remote™ Agent
 =================

-Start :ref:`cmd_remote_agent` on a local host machine and work remotely with your devices **WITHOUT** extra software, services, SSH, VPN, tunneling or opening incoming network ports.
+Start :ref:`cmd_remote_agent` on a host machine and work remotely with your devices **WITHOUT** extra software, services, SSH, VPN, tunneling or opening incoming network ports.